RAG+: Enhancing Retrieval-Augmented Generation with Application-Aware Reasoning: Methods

 Guided by the prior classification of knowledge items into conceptual and procedural types, we design tailored prompting strategies to elicit task-appropriate applications: comprehension or contextualization tasks for conceptual knowledge and worked examples or reasoning chains for procedural knowledge.

 \textbf{Application Matching:} In domains where real-world cases naturally exemplify the use of specific knowledge, each knowledge item is paired with one or more application instances drawn from authentic scenarios, serving as grounded demonstrations that contextualize and concretize the corresponding knowledge.
-To establish these pairings, we first perform category alignment by assigning both problems and knowledge items to broad categories using powerful LLMs with temperature sampling and self-consistency voting, followed by manual refinement to ensure accuracy.
+We refer to these instances as application examples.
+To establish these pairings, we first assign both problems and knowledge items to broad semantic categories using powerful LLMs with temperature sampling and self-consistency voting\footnote{The voting mechanism is not essential.
+To reduce computational cost, a well-designed prompt can serve as an alternative, allowing the alignment of knowledge–application in a single pass.}.
+Specifically, we first classify knowledge items and application instances separately.
+Then, within each category, we use LLMs to match each knowledge item with its relevant application examples.
+The resulting pairings are manually refined to ensure accuracy.
 Next, within each category, relevance selection is conducted by prompting the model to identify the most pertinent knowledge entries for each problem.

 This two-stage process yields a many-to-many mapping between knowledge points and application examples, ensuring comprehensive and grounded coverage of relevant applications.
 For knowledge points lacking matched real-world applications, we supplement them with automatically generated examples as described above, thereby maintaining the completeness and robustness of the application corpus.